golioth/developer-training/website/docs/sensor-exercises/sensor-dps310.md

 is available in Zephyr.
 It is nearly identical to the code outlined above.
 As an
 exercise:

-1. Make a copy of the code sample into your `golioth-zephyr-workspace/modules/lib/golioth/samples/` folder
+1. Make a copy of the code sample into your `app` directory:

+    ```
+    cd ~/magtag-training/app
+    cp -r ../deps/zephyr/samples/sensor/dps310
+    ```

 2. Study the `app.overlay` file from the sample and compare it to the `*dev` assignment in `main.c`.
     * Notice the different approach that was taken by the sample writers from what is outlined above.
 There is more than one way to get information from the Devicetree.
-3. Remove the `app.overlay` file, add a `boards` directory and place your `esp32s2_saola.overlay` file inside with the Devicetree entries as shown above.
+3. Remove the `app.overlay` file and add a `boards` directory.
+Place your `esp32s2_saola.overlay` file inside with the Devicetree entries as shown above.
-Alter `main.c` to work with the way your overlay file defines the sensor.
+4. Alter `main.c` to work with the way your overlay file defines the sensor.
-4. Build, flash, and run the sample.
+5. Build, flash, and run the sample.
 Verify it is printing pressure and temperature data to the serial console.

 ### Exercise: Stream DPS310 Data to Golioth LightDB